-Committed to providing the most effective solutions to her clients dog training needs, Dogs Unlimited is well respected in the community and is referred by veterinarians and dog related businesses.
-Many dogs have been helped with their behavioral issues thanks to Therese.
+Committed to providing the most effective solutions to her clients’ dog training needs, Dogs Unlimited is well respected in the community and is referred by veterinarians and dog-related businesses.
 As an experienced teacher, Therese can guide you and your dog from puppy class through advanced obedience, trick classes, and therapy dog training.

 When not helping clients reach their goals with their canine companions, Therese enjoys teaming with her registered therapy dogs volunteering to visit with hospital patients and nursing homes.
 Therese worked with hospital administrators at M.D.
 Anderson Cancer Center to start a dog therapy program in 2007.
 The program flourished with the help of her beloved therapy dog, Spencer.

 Currently three dogs share their lives with Therese and her husband.
 “Nikita” the Doberman, “Wyatt” the Bluetick Coonhound, and the always entertaining terrier mix “Little Man”.

 What do dogs, “the wondrous person who brings them to classes” and even vets have to say about Therese?

 (We don’t have to praise Therese because our clients do a great job of that for us!)

 “For anyone who has ever had what they thought was a “problem or untrainable” dog, Dogs Unlimited is for you and your dog.

 My Maggie was “bull-headed” and refused training until we met Therese.
 She trained Maggie to the point of receiving her Good Citizen award, but most of all, she taught me how to train Maggie . . .
 (MORE)